By Tooth And Claw Dragons

 Primordial; Nether: Aurata: western, 11ft (3.3m)

 Aethyrians with abilities aligned with the art of metal manipulation.
-Aurata dragons come in metallic colors - such as golds, silvers, coppers, bronzes, etc - and tend to have markings and features associated with various types of metal.
-Their markings are similar to Voltia dragons, sharp-edged and jagged, though their shapes might be more geometric and artificial-looking, sometimes layered or bordered with other colors.
+Aurata dragons range widely in build, but tend to have broader wings and sharper claws than most other Aethyrian dragons.
+Common colors include metallic hues - such as golds, silvers, coppers, bronzes, etc. Their markings are similar to Voltia dragons, sharp-edged and jagged, though their shapes might be more geometric and artificial-looking, sometimes layered or bordered with other colors.
 The chromatic colors of their 'element' may be bold or subtle, but are rarely as metallic - instead, these markings may hold a sort of shimmer or iridescence not found in other Aethyrian dragons.
 Magically-aligned features may include but are not limited to: bladed horns, spikes and claws; sharp and angular builds; and natural-metal growths and features, though the latter is exclusive in Aethyrian dragons to the purest of Aurata lineages.

 Primordial; Nether: Phobia: western, 12ft (3.6m)

 Aethyrians with abilities aligned with sonic blasts, disorientation, and the inspiration of fear.
-Phobia dragons are nightmares made flesh, both in magical affinity and appearance; they are often eerily thin, lanky and angular to the point of looking malnourished.
-Phobia dragons are often red colored or pinkish off-white, with tones that more often than not resemble corpses or other dreadful nightmares.
-They may have other hues related to phobias or fears, and these may be contrasting with dark and bright colors or markings.
+Phobia dragons are lanky creatures with long legs, long necks and large wings, their features accenting often nightmarish appearances.
+Common colors include blacks, greys, reds, golds, greens and purples.
 Their markings are most commonly abstract shapes often similar to sound waves, fake eyes, skulls and bones, etc. Magically-aligned features may include but are not limited to: bone-like growths, heavily spiked accents, or a skull-shaped head, though the latter is exclusive in Aethyrian dragons to the purest of Phobia lineages.

 Primordial; Nether: Sanguia: western, 7ft (2.1m)

 Aethyrians with abilities aligned with blood, healing, and affinities commonly associated with vampirism.
-Sanguia dragons are fluid and variable in build, leaning towards short and stocky on average.
-Their colors commonly sport the darkest reds, though off-white secondary colors are likewise common, and other hues are uncommon to rare - such as dark purples and golds.
+Sanguia dragons are smaller and more robustly built than many of their Nether cousins, often dark in appearance with thin scales and long talons.
+Common colors include blacks, reds, maroons, pinks and purples.
 Markings are similar to water in their portrayal of natural or abstract floating globs or running lines of blood, waves, ripples, etc. though thicker in comparison.
 Blood splatters, splotches, and drops are also common.
 Magically-aligned features may include but are not limited to: needle-like spikes, sharp horns, and naturally torn-appearing membranes and frills, though the latter two are exclusive in Aethyrian dragons to the purest of Sanguia lineages.

 Primordial; Nether: Toxina: western, 7ft (2.1m)

 Aethyrians with abilities aligned with poison, venom and toxins.
-Toxina dragons are known for their swiftness and agility with their smaller bodies often reflecting this.
-However they are extremely variable in their body types, much like the toxins they represent. sporting the darkest greens, Toxina dragons are often desaturated, with sickly green colors, while also having dark secondaries or very bright ones.
-Their pigments are often like those of dart frogs or poisonous flora.
-Most Toxinas will have natural or abstract thorny vines, markings reminiscent of poisonous plants or animals (such as poison dart frog patterns), blobs of poison, splashes of poison, etc. Magically-aligned features may include but are not limited to: poisonous spikes, thorny scales, and venomous fangs, though the latter is exclusive in Aethyrian dragons to the purest of Toxina lineages.
+Small as Sanguia dragons, Toxina are slender and thin, with angular features and lean, if muscular, builds.
+Common colors include blacks, greens, browns, oranges, reds and purples.
+Markings tend to be similar to natural or abstract thorny vines, reminiscent of poisonous plants or animals (such as poison dart frog patterns), blobs of poison, splashes of poison, etc. Magically-aligned features may include but are not limited to: poisonous spikes, thorny scales, venomous fangs, and thin spikes or scales they may fling as poisoned prjectiles, though the latter is exclusive in Aethyrian dragons to the purest of Toxina lineages.

 Primordial; Nether: Umbra: western, 12ft (3.6m)